The Story Behind Our Logo

 Years later, when I started my own electrical business, PG Electric, I noticed something funny.

-Every time we finished a job, the customer’s reaction was the same: wide-eyed wonder, like we’d just pulled off something extraordinary.
+Every time we finished a job, the customer’s reaction was the same: wide-eyed wonder, as we’d just pulled off something extraordinary.

 But here’s the truth: They weren’t miracles.